 When you have ulcerative colitis, you may be more likely to get colon cancer.
 Your chances go up if you don't get treatment for UC.
 That's because unchecked inflammation can cause changes in the cells in your colon.
 These cells may turn into cancer down the road.

 Your chances of getting colon cancer go up if you've had ulcerative colitis for 8 years or longer.
 The odds are also higher if:

 - You have a liver condition called primary sclerosing cholangitis.

 - You have a family member who's had colon cancer.

 Some research shows that people with UC may be less likely to get colon cancer now than in the past.
 Experts think it's because doctors now have better ways to screen for colon cancer and they do it more often.
 It also helps that new medicines, like biologics, do a good job of curbing inflammation.

 You may never have any serious problems.
 But it's important to know what might happen if your UC isn't controlled.
 You might get:

 Bleeding.
 Ulcers on your intestines can open up and bleed.
 If you lose a lot of blood, you might get anemia.
 That's a loss of red blood cells, or hemoglobin.
-Tell your doctor if you notice blood in your stool or you feel very tired.
+Tell your doctor if you notice blood in your stool or if you feel very tired.

 Inflammation.
-Since your immune system -- the body's defense against germs -- doesn't work right when you have UC, you may get inflammation in other parts of your body besides the digestive tract.
+Since your immune system, the body's defense against germs doesn't work right when you have UC, you may get inflammation in other parts of your body besides the digestive tract.
 That includes your joints, eyes, skin, or organs like your liver.